saeyslab/ViVAE/README.md

 ## Setting up

-For most datasets, ViVAE can be run on a consumer laptop.
+With most datasets, ViVAE can be run on a consumer laptop with or without GPU acceleration.
-Availability of a GPU is a significant boost.

-To try out ViVAE without installing it locally, follow the tutorial in `tutorials/example_scrnaseq.ipynb` to use ViVAE in [Google Colab](https://colab.research.google.com).
+To try out ViVAE without installing, check out the tutorial in `tutorials/example_scrnaseq.ipynb` with directions for use in [Google Colab](https://colab.research.google.com).

 <details>
 <summary><b>Python installation</b></summary>